1918 Central Powers occupation of Ukraine: Ukrainian State (30 April – 15 November 1918)

 While the UPR had attempted to confiscate the vast private properties of the major landowners and giving them to the Ukrainian peasants who worked on them, the Hetmanate and Austro-German occupiers reversed this socialist experiment and restored the private property of the wealthy landowners, exarcerbating peasant opposition to the occupation and Hetmanate authorities on top of their grain and other foodstuffs being seized without proper compensation.
-Ukrainian peasant demonstrations and eventually violent insurrections from May to July 1918 were the result; in particular, the 1918 Zvenigorod-Taraschan Uprising saw a 30,000-strong insurgent army fight against three German divisions and units of the Hetman's State Guard for about two months before it was suppressed.
+Ukrainian peasant demonstrations and eventually violent insurrections from May to July 1918 were the result; in particular, the 1918 Zvenyhorodka-Tarascha Uprising saw a 30,000-strong insurgent army fight against three German divisions and units of the Hetman's State Guard for about two months before it was suppressed.
 Field marshal Eichhorn attempted to downplay the peasant revolts by telling the German troops at the end of June: "According to all data, only 10–12% of the peasants are terrorising the countryside."
 Precise figures are hard to come by, but modern researchers estimate that tens of thousands of rebels and occupying and Hetman troops were killed during these conflicts.

 In addition to negative effects, the Austro-German military control over the territory of Ukraine also had some positive consequences for Ukraine.
 The Austro-German troops were a pillar of the state system established in Ukraine, to a certain extent prevented the implementation of the Bolsheviks' great-power plans and socio-economic experiments in Ukraine, and in this sense played the role of a stabilising factor.
 Germany, in accordance with Article 4 of the Brest-Litovsk Peace Treaty of the RSFSR with the Quadruple Alliance on 3 March 1918, imposed on Soviet Russia compulsory obligations to recognise Ukraine's right to self-determination, the legitimacy of the Central Rada government, the terms of the 9 February 1918 UPR peace treaty with the Central Powers, the conclusion of a Ukrainian-Soviet peace treaty, the liberation of Ukrainian territory from Red Guard units, etc.